Menu

 A defined benefit pension is a pension that pays out a retirement income when you’re eligible, based on the salary you made and the length of your employment.

 The more you made and the longer you were employed, the greater your benefits are defined to be.
-These come in different forms, including one that simply uses your final salary and one that averages out your salary throughout your career.
+These come in different forms, including one that uses your final salary and one that averages out your salary throughout your career.

 Defined benefit pensions are slowly being phased out and are mostly only found in older workplace pension schemes.
 You may have one, or you may have a newer type of pension scheme.